Thank you for all the encouraging comments on my last post!

 My friend, Monica, left me a good tip:

-establish a ‘get by’ routine for straightening/laundry/ and forget things like dusting, gourmet meals, mopping, etc.
+establish a ‘get by’ routine for straightening/laundry/ and forget things like dusting, gourmet meals, mopping, etc.”

 Oh my.
-I can’t even remember the last time I dusted our house!
-I’m sure it was this year!!
+I can’t even remember the last time I dusted our house.
+I’m sure it was this year?!

 For the interest of other bleary-eyed mamas (who are probably napping instead of reading this blog), here is our current “get by” routine:

-anywhere from 5 am to 7 am: Baby is awake to nurse.
+- anywhere from 5 am to 7 am: Baby is awake to nurse.
 Back to sleep in approximately half-an-hour (if I’m lucky!).

-7 or 8 am: Mama up and at it… “it” being nursing Mr C again. 🙂
+- 7 or 8 am: Mama up and at it… “it” being nursing the baby again.

 This “routine” is not something I sat down and really “scheduled”… it’s just sort of how our days have progressed these past few weeks.
 As my baby, Mr C, has grown out of the itsy-witsy newborn stage, I’ve noticed our days starting to take on a sort of predictability.
 One sleepless night, however, throws the whole thing off!

 prepare three healthy (and simple) meals for my husband and children

 wash, dry and put away at least one load of laundry (two, on a “good” day)

 keep kitchen tidy (we’re not talking perfection!)

 dress children and myself (yes, this is on my mental “to do” list, otherwise it wouldn’t get done!)

 normal household maintenance- take out trash, pick up toys- as needed

 extra nutrients for myself– if I don’t make time throughout the day to take vitamins, eat high-protein snacks, and drink lots of water, my milk supply and energy level goes way down

 Having a newborn in the home isn’t the only time a “get by” routine is in order.